-The Compensation Committee held five meetings in fiscal 2021.
+The Compensation Committee held four meetings in fiscal 2022.
 The President and Chief Executive Officer, Executive Vice President and Chief Financial Officer, and Vice President, Legal and Corporate Secretary attend meetings of the Compensation Committee, but do not have the right to vote on any matter.
 Other senior executives may also attend parts of a meeting for presentation purposes.
-No executive, including the President and Chief Executive Officer, is present when his or her compensation is considered.
+No executive, including the President and Chief Executive Officer, is present when their compensation is considered.